Man-in-black-framed-glasses-with-his-fingers-in-his-ears

 Spontaneously jumping on trending topics and hashtags can be a great opportunity to draw attention to your brand.
 But make sure you understand what they mean first.

-Take this tweet from DiGiorno Pizza, for example.
+Take this shared tweet from DiGiorno Pizza, for example.
 They jumped on the #WhyIStayed hashtag to promote their pizza.
 But they hadn’t realised it was actually being used to share stories about domestic violence.

 3. Listen and learn